Life is busy, but backups need to occur, when is the best time to backup your systems?

 Once you know your average time to complete a backup, you can adjust the backup schedule for the best time for your business.

 Unlike a server, a desktop computer is generally only on when it is being used and is often turned off overnight or automatically shuts itself down after a period of not being used.
-This is especially true if it is a laptop.

 - When do they start in the morning and how does their day generally run?